-Often, the two city-states were not always on the friendliest of terms.
+Often, the two city-states were not on the friendliest of terms.

-The Spartans were warriors, disciplined and strong, and always ready to die for their homeland.
-Hence the word “Spartan,” which we use today, meaning someone who lives an austere life, indifferent to pleasures and luxuries.
+The Spartans were warriors, disciplined and strong, and always ready to die for their homeland—hence the word “Spartan,” which is also used today, meaning someone who lives an austere life and is indifferent to pleasures and luxuries.

 Growing up in Sparta: a life of self-denial

 Life in Sparta was one of simplicity and self-denial.
 Children were children of the state more than of their parents.
 They were raised to be soldiers, loyal to the state, strong and self-disciplined.

 When a Spartan baby was born, soldiers came to the house and examined it carefully to determine its strength.
 They bathed the baby in wine rather than water to see its reaction.